 Skip to main content

-The development and deployment pipeline
+The development pipeline

 When responding to a security incident, you should make any code changes in private, so that you don’t accidentally disclose the vulnerability.
 To do this, follow the instructions for making a repo private.